Animal diseases and prevention

 Preventing spread of diseases

-Biosecurity refers to everything people do to keep diseases – and the viruses, bacteria, funguses, parasites, and other microorganisms that cause diseases – away from birds, property, and people.
-Biosecurity measures can include keeping visitors to a minimum, changing clothes before entering poultry areas, cleaning tools or equipment before moving them to a new poultry facility, and more.
+Biosecurity refers to everything people do to keep diseases – and the viruses, bacteria, funguses, parasites, and other microorganisms that cause diseases – away from birds, livestock (cattle, swine, sheep, goats), property, and people.
+Biosecurity measures can include keeping visitors to a minimum, changing clothes before entering areas, cleaning tools or equipment before moving them to a new facility, and more.

-Anyone involved with poultry production, from a small backyard to a large commercial producer, should review their biosecurity activities to ensure the health of their birds.
-USDA’s Animal and Plant Health Inspection Services (APHIS) has materials about biosecurity, including videos, checklists, and a toolkit available as part of its Defend The Flock program .
+Anyone involved with poultry or livestock production, from a small backyard to a large commercial producer, should review their biosecurity activities to ensure the health of their animals.
+USDA’s Animal and Plant Health Inspection Services (APHIS) has materials about biosecurity, including videos, checklists, and toolkits available online .

 Reporting diseases